gohugoio/hugo/docs/content/themes/customizing.md

 Anytime Hugo looks for a matching template it will first check the working directory before looking in the theme directory.
 If you would like to modify a template simply create that template in your local layouts directory.
-In the [template documentation](/templates/overview/) each different template type explains the rules it uses to determine which template to use.
+In the [template documentation](/templates/overview) each different template type explains the rules it uses to determine which template to use.

+This is especially helpful when the theme creator used [partial templates](/templates/partials).
+These partial templates are perfect for easy injection into the theme with minimal maintenance to ensure future compatibility.

 **warning..
 This only works for templates that Hugo knows about.
-If the theme creates partial template files in a creatively named directory Hugo won’t know to look for the local /layouts first**
+If the theme imports template files in a creatively named directory Hugo won’t know to look for the local /layouts first**

 ## Replace an archetype